Breast Cancer Information

 Breast Cancer Information and Statistics – 8 Steps . . .

 Breast cancer is being diagnosed at earlier stages and the treatment is much easier than just 10 years ago.
 There are usually no symptoms with breast cancer in most cases.
 That is why it is so difficult to believe you need surgery or other treatments.
 Sometimes a mass is felt, but more often it is diagnosed at mammogram.
 If faced with a cancer diagnosis, the first person one usually sees is the breast surgeon.
-The information needed to make decisions about chemotherapy come with the pathology report after surgical removal of the cancer.
+The information needed to make decisions about chemotherapy comes with the pathology report after surgical removal of the cancer.
 This information includes tumor size or lymph node involvement which gives the stage of the cancer.
+Genomic (tumor genes) testing can tell if someone will benefit from chemotherapy.
+Other genomic testing can tell if radiation is needed.
 A medical oncologist and/or a radiation oncologist will be involved.
-In some cases chemotherapy is given before surgery.
-Others only the pill form of chemotherapy is needed.
-There are also many surgical options.
-Breast cancer today has so many treatment options that rarely will two women have the same treatment.
-This is good as treatment is individualized but can be confusing as well.
+In some cases chemotherapy (called neoadjuvant chemotherapy) is given before surgery.
+Others only the pill form of therapy is needed.
+There are also many surgical options including breast conservation, mastectomy, skin sparing mastectomy, nipple sparing mastectomy, etc. Breast cancer today has so many treatment options that rarely will two women have the same treatment.
+This is very good as treatment is as individual as the woman or man undergoing the therapy.
+It can also be very confusing.

 In an attempt to make the journey easier, here are the usual 8 steps through the Breast Cancer maze.